seungmiKim1/amf--smartContract/README.md

 # amf--smartContract
-This project is using Avalanche's gassless transaction
+This project is for avalanche project